hail2thief/tellez-site/content/authors/admin/_index.md

 I am also affiliated with the [DevLab@Duke](https://www.devlabduke.com/) where I collaborate on the design and evaluation of international development programs.
 To date I have worked on projects for USAID and the World Bank in Colombia, Indonesia, and Guatemala.

-Outside of academia, I enjoy reading fiction, cooking, traveling, and playing the drums.